Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Callaway has caught a touchdown pass versus the Falcons once, but did not have multiple TDs in that game.

-- The Falcons have the NFL's 16th-ranked pass defense this season, surrendering 245.4 yards per game through the air.
+- The Falcons have the NFL's 16th-ranked pass defense this season, giving up 245.4 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Falcons defense is ranked 24th in the NFL.
+- The Falcons' defense is 24th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances